 On Aug.
-13, 1826, at the age of 18, she married Joseph Esch (1808- ? ).
+13, 1826, when both were age 18, she was joined in the bonds of holy wedlock with Joseph Esch (1808-1898).
 The ceremony was held in Easton, Northampton County, PA.

 The couple produced 10 children together who are known to have reached adulthood – Salina Klinesman, Adam Esch, Rebecca Campbell, Levi Esch, Joseph Esch, Edward Esch, Henrietta Overdorff, Rev. John Esch, Maria Overdorff and William Esch.

 Heartbreak overwhelmed the family in about 1854 when their married daughter Rebecca Campbell died at the age of only 22, leaving behind a widower and newborn daughter Sarah.
 The baby was brought into the Esch's residence and raised there to adulthood.